• Skip to primary navigation

 • Let the candy melts cool for 5 minutes after they've melted.
 This will help keep your Halloween chocolate strawberries fresher for longer.

-• Make sure your strawberries are very dry before you dip them, otherwise the coating won't stick properly.
+• Make sure your strawberries are very dry before you dip them; otherwise, the coating won't stick properly.

-How long will ghost strawberries last?
+How long will chocolate covered strawberry ghosts last?

 Can I freeze them?